todogroup/awesome-ospo/README.md

 - [FOSSID](https://fossid.com) - A comprehensive commercial scanner for licenses and vulnerabilities.
 Knowledgebase covers 78M+ repositories and 600B+ snippets.
 Includes detailed snippet scanning to detect the license on fragments and copied/pasted code, even if the open source license is not explicitly or correctly declared.
 - [DependencyTrack](https://github.com/DependencyTrack/dependency-track) - Dependency-Track is an intelligent Component Analysis platform that allows organizations to identify and reduce risk in the software supply chain
 - [ScanOSS](https://www.scanoss.com/) - Scan your codebase for snippets and plagerism from large knowledge base of open source projects.
 Designed to integrate with CI/CD and modern IDEs, to "start left" to do continuous validation instead of one report at the end.
 Product itself is fully open source.
+- [TLDRLegal](https://tldrlegal.com/) - TLDRLegal summarizes the most common open source licenses in plain English.
+Provides a quick reference for what a user can, cannot, and must do according to the license terms.

 ## Localization and Internationalization